-In 2014, approximately 27% of our product revenue recognized was from indirect sales through our channel program, compared to approximately 20% of our product revenue recognized from indirect sales in 2013.
-This increase is due to the aforementioned actions that we took to expand both our SBC portfolio and our sales opportunities.
+In 2014, approximately 27% of our product revenue recognized was from indirect sales through our channel partner program, compared to approximately 20% of our product revenue recognized from indirect sales in 2013.

-In 2014, our product revenue from sales to enterprise customers was approximately 19% of our total product revenue, compared to approximately 27% of our product revenue in 2013.
+In 2014, our product revenue from sales to enterprise customers was approximately 19% of our total product revenue, compared to approximately 27% of our total product revenue in 2013.
 These sales were made both through our direct sales team and indirect sales channel partners.

 In 2014, we recognized \$16.3 million of product revenue in the aggregate from 856 new customers.
 In 2013, we recognized \$14.8 million of product revenue in the aggregate from 670 new customers.
-The increase in new customers in 2014 compared to 2013 is the direct result of the strategic actions discussed above.